-A.3 North Bend's Vision
+A.32 North Bend's Vision

-The community of North Bend wants to preserve its environment, natural beauty and small town scale and character.
+The community of North Bend wants to preserve its rural character, environment, natural beauty, and small town scale and character.
 The residents of the community also desire to enhance the built environment of the downtown, the riverfront and community parks, new and existing residential neighborhoods, and the community's gateways.

-A.4 VISION 2050
+A.43 VISION 2040 2050

-The Puget Sound Regional Council (PSRC) VISION 2050 is a regional strategy for accommodating the growth expected to happen in the region by 2050.
-VISION 2050 is a long-range plan for maintaining a healthy region while promoting the well-being of the citizens and communities, economic vitality, equity, affordability, and a healthy environment.
+The Puget Sound Regional Council (PSRC) VISION 2040-2050 is a regional strategy for accommodating the growth expected to happen in the region by 2040-2050.
+VISION 2040-2050 is a long-range plan for maintaining a healthy region while promoting the well-being of the citizens and communities, economic vitality, equity, affordability, and a healthy environment.
+VISION 2040 identifies ways to reduce greenhouse gas emissions and requires no net loss of critical areas.
+VISION 2040 includes provisions that ensure that a healthy environment remains available for future generations in our city.
 Vision 2050 is disseminated from PSRC to member counties (including King County) through Multicounty Planning Policies (MPPs).

-The North Bend Comprehensive Plan Elements address each of the policy areas in VISION 2050.
-VISION 2050 has policies that provide a unified framework for counties to collaboratively address regional issues including: population growth, housing affordability and displacement, transportation, climate change impacts, environmental protection, and others.
-North Bend's Comprehensive Plan has been updated based on residential and employment targets that align with VISION 2050.
-Chapter 3 of the North Bend Comprehensive Plan, the Housing Element, identifies the number of housing units in the City for the year 2044, and also includes affordable housing goals.
+The North Bend Comprehensive Plan Elements address each of the policy areas in VISION 20402050.
+VISION 20402050 has policies that address habitat protection, water conservation, air quality, and climate change provide a unified framework for counties to collaboratively address regional issues including: population growth, housing affordability and displacement, transportation, climate change impacts, environmental protection, and many others.
+North Bend's Comprehensive Plan has been updated based on residential and employment targets that align with VISION 20502040.
+Chapter 3 of the North Bend Comprehensive Plan, the Housing Element, identifies the number of housing units in the City for the year 20312044, and also includes affordable housing goals.
 North Bend's Comprehensive Plan supports a sustainable approach to growth and future development.

 The Comprehensive Plan and North Bend Municipal Code (NBMC) support low-impact development techniques for landscaping and stormwater.
 The Comprehensive Plan calls for urban development in the downtown core and includes design guidelines for mixed-use and transit-oriented development.
-The Housing Element commits to expanding housing options to meet the diverse needs of both current and future residents of all incomes consistent with the City's adopted affordable housing targets as outlined in the King County Countywide Planning Policies (CPPs).
+The Housing Element commits to expanding housing options to meet the diverse needs of both current and future residents of all incomes at multiple income brackets consistent with the King County Countywide Planning Policy City's adopted affordable housing targets as outlined in the King County Countywide Planning Policies (CPPs) for North Bend.
 The Economic Development Element in the Plan supports creating jobs and maintaining a high quality of life.
 The Transportation and Sustainability Elements advance cleaner and more sustainable mobility, with provisions for complete streets and green streets.
 In addition, the City has programs and strategies that support multimodal travel.